47degrees/fetchless/README.md

 * You can treat it as an effect type on its own, and use it in any code that depends on the `Monad` type class.

 Cons:
 * The abstraction breaks down slightly in assuming that users will know and understand that `flatMap` is strictly sequential, whereas `tupled`/`traverse` might not be.
-So to optimize fetches, the user needs to be aware of whether or not these `Applicative` methods can be used instead of monadic ones, and in that case it could be argued that the user might as well just explicitly ask for batching in those cases (since those functions require an applicative-friendly signature)
+So to optimize fetches, the user needs to be aware of whether or not these `Applicative` methods can be used instead of monadic ones, and in that case it could be argued that the user might as well just explicitly ask for batching in those cases (since those functions require an applicative-friendly signature anyhow)
 * Requires custom code for features such as logging, timing, timeouts, etc. for any intermediate fetch.
 * Must be interpreted at runtime from its reified form, which also implies leaking the `Concurrent` implementation detail for when you plug in an effect type.
 * Can break at a moment's notice if any implementation details in Cats that this depends on for auto-batching support lawfully change (as did happen before 3.0.0)